The 20 Best Short Bowel Syndrome Doctors Near Me in Pittsburgh, PA

 Offers Telehealth

 Ajai Khanna, MD, PhD, is an adult and pediatric multiorgan transplant surgeon and is certified in transplant and general surgery by the American Society of Transplant Surgeons and is a fellow of The American College of Surgeons.
 He is a professor of surgery at the University of Pittsburgh School of Medicine.
 He received his medical degree from University of Allahabad in India and completed his residency at University Hospitals in the UK, followed by transplant surgery fellowship at UPMC.
 Dr. Khanna is rated as an Advanced provider by MediFind in the treatment of Short Bowel Syndrome.
-His top areas of expertise are Malnutrition, Short Bowel Syndrome, Gastroschisis, Liver Transplant, and Ureteroscopy.
+He is also highly rated in 2 other conditions, according to our data.
+His clinical expertise encompasses Malnutrition, Short Bowel Syndrome, Gastroschisis, Liver Transplant, and Ureteroscopy.
+Dr. Khanna is board certified in European Board Of Surgery.
+Dr. Khanna is currently accepting new patients.

 Advanced in Short Bowel Syndrome